wackerow/loafwallet-ios/README.md

 ---

-**LoafWallet** is open source and available under the terms of the MIT license.
+**Litewallet** is open source and available under the terms of the MIT license.

 Source code is available at https://github.com/litecoin-foundation